yoctopuce/Yocto-Visualization-4web/README.md

 ## How to test it ?
 After compilation You are supposed to  upload the contents of es2015 or es2017 to a web server.
-If you don't any web server at hand, we provided a simple one for testing purpose , just go to the top level and type:
+If you don't have any web server at hand, we provided a simple one for testing purpose , just go to the top level and type:

 ```